Professor May Ng and Dr Pooja Sachdev

 Dr Pooja Sachdev (MBBS, DNB, FRCPCH, PhD)

-Dr Pooja Sachdev is a Consultant in Paediatric Diabetes and Endocrinology at Nottingham Children’s Hospital based at Queen’s Medical Centre in Nottingham.
-She is an Honorary Assistant Professor at the University of Nottingham and her research interests include childhood obesity, paediatric type 2 diabetes and adrenal insufficiency.
+Dr Pooja Sachdev is a Clinical Associate Professor in Paediatric Endocrinology at the University of Nottingham.
+She is also an Honorary Consultant in Paediatric Diabetes and Endocrinology at Nottingham Children’s Hospital based at Queen’s Medical Centre in Nottingham.
+Her research interests include childhood obesity, paediatric type 2 diabetes and adrenal insufficiency.
 She leads the regional East Midlands Paediatric Complications from Excess Weight (CEW) service for Nottingham.

 Dr Sachdev completed her undergraduate degree in Medicine in Aligarh, India and undertook her further paediatric training in Delhi, West Midlands and South Yorkshire deaneries.
 She completed her PhD at the University of Sheffield in the area of childhood obesity.
 Dr Sachdev has given over 50 presentations at international, national and regional meetings and written several papers.